paket-tv/paket-docs/source/includes/_webhooks.md

 ## Events

 Events are our way of letting you know when something interesting happens in your account.
 When an interesting event occurs, we create a new `Event` object.
-For example, when a Participant is added to a Session, we create a `participant.session.participant_added` event, and when a bundle subscription is canceled, we create an `participant.subscription.canceled` event.
+For example, when a Context is added to a Session, we create a `context.session.context_added` event, and when a bundle subscription is canceled, we create an `context.subscription.canceled` event.

 ### The Event object